ev3dev/brickd/docs/PROTOCOL.md

 ### Properties

 `system.info.serial` (since 1.1.0) is the serial number of the main board.
+May return `BAD` if the platform does not have a way to get the serial number.

 `system.battery.voltage` is the current battery voltage in millivolts.